 - Avoid fish containing high levels of mercury if you’re pregnant.

 - Follow fish and seafood serving guidelines for children: According to the FDA, children younger than 3 years can eat 1 ounce of fish, while a serving size for children ages 4 to 7 is 2 ounces.

 - Be choosy with your sushi choices.
 Many popular sushi rolls are made with mercury-containing fish.

 - Be on the lookout for fish advisories in your area.
 This is especially useful if you fish for your own seafood.

-- Take a blood mercury test before conceiving.
+- Take a blood or urine mercury test before conceiving.

 - Wash your hands right away if you think you’ve been exposed to other forms of mercury.

 - Manage household spills of mercury (such as from CFL bulb breakage)